detekoi/minimal-clock-overlay/README.md

 ## Installation

-### Using Instance Manager (Recommended)
+### Using Scene Manager (Recommended)
-1. Open `index.html` in your browser to access the Clock Instance Manager
+1. Open `index.html` in your browser to access the Clock Scene Manager
-2. Create a new clock instance with a meaningful name (e.g., "Gaming Scene Clock")
+2. Create a new clock scene with a meaningful name (e.g., "Gaming Scene Clock")
 3. Copy the generated URL
 4. In OBS Studio, add a new "Browser Source"
 5. Set the width and height to appropriate values (recommended: 300x300)